Australia II: Design

 Australia II was designed by Ben Lexcen, built by Steve Ward, owned by Alan Bond and skippered by John Bertrand.
-Lexcen's Australia II design featured a reduced waterline length and a short chord winged keel which gave the boat a significant advantage in manoeuvrability and heeling moment (lower ballast center of gravity) but it was a significant disadvantage in choppy seas.
+Lexcen's Australia II design featured a reduced waterline length and a short chord winged keel which gave the boat a significant advantage in manoeuvrability and heeling moment (lower ballast centre of gravity) but it was a significant disadvantage in choppy seas.
 The boat was also very quick in stays.
 The winged keel was a major design advance, and its legality was questioned by the New York Yacht Club.
 During the summer of 1983, as selection trials took place for the Cup defence that autumn, the New York Yacht Club challenged the legality of the keel design.
 The controversy was decided in Australia II's favour.

 Australia II sported a number of other innovative features that contributed to her success, including radical vertical sail designs, all-kevlar running rigging and a lightweight carbon fibre boom.

 Later claims of Dutch design

-In 2009, more than two decades after Ben Lexan's death, Dutch naval architect Peter van Oossanen claimed that the winged keel was actually designed by him and his group of Dutch designers, and not Lexcen.
+In 2009, more than two decades after Ben Lexcen's death, Dutch naval architect Peter van Oossanen claimed that the winged keel was actually designed by him and his group of Dutch designers, and not Lexcen.
 If true, this would have been reason to disqualify Australia II, since the rules then stated that challenging yachts were to be designed only by citizens of the nations they represented.

 The controversy arose due to Cup rules allowing designers to use model basins for testing that were not located in the challenging country.
 Model testing was performed in the Netherlands and Peter van Oossanen and another Dutch engineer, Joop Sloof, performed measurements and analyses related to evaluation of winged keel designs.

-The suggestion that the vessel was not designed by Australians has been refuted by both John Bertrand and project manager John Longley.
+The suggestion that the vessel was not designed by Australians has been refuted by both Bertrand and project manager John Longley.
 Furthermore, it is well established that Lexcen had been experimenting with wing adaptations to the undersurface appendages of boats before, including his 1958 skiffs Taipan and Venom, although in the latter application they were not determined to be effective and not further adopted.

-In 1983 Lexcen commented on the design issue: "I have in mind to admit it all to the New York Yacht Club that I really owe the secret of the design to a Greek guy who helped me out and was invaluable.
+In 1983, Lexcen commented on the design issue: "I have in mind to admit it all to the New York Yacht Club that I really owe the secret of the design to a Greek guy who helped me out and was invaluable.
 He's been dead for 2000 years.
 Bloody Archimedes..."

+In May 2024 after the release of the Netflix TV documentary 'Untold: The Race Of The Century' (2020), the Journal of Science Engineering Ethics published a paper claiming that Ben Lexcen should not have been named as the inventor or designer.

 Competitions

 Louis Vuitton Cup

-Australia II dominated the 1983 Louis Vuitton Cup before defeating Azzurra in the semi finals and Victory '83 in the final to win the trophy and earn the right to challenge for the America's Cup.
+Australia II dominated the 1983 Louis Vuitton Cup before defeating Azzurra in the semi-finals and Victory '83 in the final to win the trophy and earn the right to challenge for the America's Cup.